 Relax at Ngapali Beach

-Ngapali is an idyllic, palm tree lined beach along the shores of the Bay of Bengal, situated in the western part of Myanmar.
-It is one of the nicest beach areas of the country and is a great place to spend some down time.
+Ngapali is an idyllic, palm tree-lined beach along the shores of the Bay of Bengal, situated in the western part of Myanmar.
+It is one of the nicest beach areas of the country and is a great place to spend some downtime.
 It was even rated as one of the nicest beaches in Asia by TripAdvisor users.
 Although becoming a major tourist spot, you can still find some nice local village vibes and local restaurants for a truly authentic Burmese experience.

 Visit the Mahamuni Pagoda

 The Mahamuni Pagoda is another major pilgrimage site of the Burmese people.
 It’s located southwest of the city of Mandalay.
 What makes this pagoda so unique is that it houses the Mahamuni Buddha image, which is the most highly revered Buddha image in the country.
 The image is almost 4 meters high and weighs over 6.5 tons.
 To show respect to the Buddha, men (only men!) devotees place small leaves of gold onto it.
-As a result, the image is now fully covered in a thick layer of pure gold.
+As a result, the image is now fully covered with a thick layer of pure gold.
 An amazing site to see and truly a must-go attraction if you are in Mandalay.

 Walk over the U-Bein Bridge

-The U-Bein bridge is a very famous landmark not only in its home town of Mandalay, but across the entire country.
+The U-Bein bridge is a very famous landmark not only in its hometown of Mandalay, but across the entire country.
 It is a perfect spot to take iconic pictures and is well-known for its stunning sunsets.
 The bridge is the longest existing teakwood bridge in the world and a truly beautiful spot to visit when in Myanmar.
 Walk across the bridge in the late afternoon and enjoy the nice sunset.
 Take some pictures of monks walking across with their umbrellas – a very iconic scene to featured in many magazines across the world.

 Sleep in a Monastery on Mount Zwegabin

 Mount Zwegabin is a mountain located in the southern part of Myanmar, close to the town of Hpa-An.
-This mountain is famous for its amazing views over the surrounding landscapes as well as it monastery, which is located on the very top.
+This mountain is famous for its amazing views of the surrounding landscapes as well as it monastery, which is located on the very top.
 The walk is tiring and the stairs are steep but it’s definitely worth the effort.
 Sleep in the monastery, listen to the prayers of the monks and enjoy breathtaking views at sunset.
 Oh yeah, and be ready to dodge some monkeys running around the pagodas!
 On the way down you can walk around the Lumbini Garden, where over 1,000 Buddha statues are arranged in photogenic rows.

 Enjoy the View from Mandalay Hill